- Feasibility Studies

 This collaborative approach with other disciplines reduces the future problems typically encountered both on site and during operation.

-Cassidy + Ashton has excellent experience in delivering developments of various scales in size, involving new build and existing buildings.
+Cassidy + Ashton has excellent experience in BIM and delivering developments of various scales in size, involving new build and existing buildings.

 The design team uses Revit building information modelling software to prepare model-based building designs and documentation and we offer this as part of our design services to clients.

-Cassidy + Ashton can manage projects from inception through to completion.
+Cassidy + Ashton’s can manage a project from inception through to completion.

 This includes onsite management and Contract Administration via an appropriate form of contract on which we can also advise.